CraftTweaker/CraftTweaker-Documentation/docs/AdvancedFunctions/Conditional_Statements.md

 ## Else

-An Else-Statement can be added to the end of a conditional Statment to declare what will be executed when the if-condition equals to false.
+An Else-Statement can be added to the end of a conditional Statement to declare what will be executed when the if-condition equals to false.

 ```
 var test = 0;